kevinbfry/StructuredPredictionError/README.md

 ## Install

-Project dependencies are in `pyptoject.toml` file.
+Project dependencies are in `pyproject.toml` file.

 Can be installed via `poetry`: